I am a mechanical manAnd I do the best I canBecause I have my Family-- Charles Manson ("Mechanical Man")

 |Blue Meanies: (from top) Terminator, Halloween, Hugo|

 |Man Ray - Rayograph|

-The Terminator on the other hand is my experienced moment of childhood whimsy (well, late childhood, I was 17)--and revisiting the film in the light of so many CGI blockbusters it seems, at least on the surface, trashy.
-With its pouffy hair, pastel clothing, Italian rock synthesizers, rear screen-projected stop motion animation, neon, and casual sex roommates getting killed off first, slasher-style, this pre-digital futuristic film is the 'real' wake-up to nostalgia that Hugo can only catch from a fleeting Parisian postcard (that is, unless Scorsese remembers going to films at the turn of the century and pinning that rocket-in-the-moon's-eye image on their bedroom door to piss off his mama.
-Because without that genuine connection, only an egoist would think he could deliver any real meaning... unless he admitted Méliès sucked after all that fuss.
+The Terminator on the other hand is my experienced moment of childhood whimsy (well, teenagerdom - right at the time I was changing from comic book nerd to punk rocker)--and revisiting the film today it seems, at least on the surface, refreshingly trashy.
+With its pouffy hair, pastel clothing, Italian rock synthesizers, rear screen-projected stop motion animation, copious neon, pet iguana, and casual sex roommate getting killed off first, slasher-style, this pre-digital futuristic film is the 'real' wake-up to nostalgia that Hugo can only catch from a fleeting Parisian postcard, that is, unless Scorsese actually remembers going to films at the turn of the century, pinning that rocket-in-the-moon's-eye image on his bedroom door to piss off his a-mama.
+(Mama, why-a you cry?
+It's just a the moon-a?)

 If that doesn't make a Hugo, I don't know what does, or a Kyle Reese (Michael Biehn) in The Terminator, who is also in his way, an archivist, going back in time to preserve some imperiled damsel in mid-bloom.
-Don't we all hope some Hugo is going to dig up our little forgotten super 8mm films up when our time is ready?
-Or that some secret agent on a motorcycle will pull us out of class and whisk us off into the next world, and our friends will all whistle in envy?
+Don't we all hope some Hugo is going to dig up our little forgotten super 8mm films up when our time is ready??
 Or some collector of my old hand-drawn comic books look me up in hushed awe?

 |"A mistake is made."|

 When will intelligent women stop writing about man's obsession with giving life to the dead, as if it's she who should be jealous?!